Reconstructing Kernel-based Machine Learning Force Fields with Super-linear Convergence: Experimental results

 \subsection{Convergence speed of conjugate gradient}

-We quantify the iterative solver runtime by tracking the number of CG steps $\#$ until convergence.
-We choose this performance metric, because it is insensitive to implementation and hardware details.
-In \Cref{fig:cgsteps} we show the dependence of convergence speed with respect to the relative preconditioner strength $\frac{k}{n}$.
-As a representative selection, we present results for four different molecules, which range from small to large molecules: ethanol ($d=9$), aspirin ($d=21$), a catcher molecule ($d=88$) and a large nanotube ($d=370$) \cite{chmiela2022iterativesgdml, chmiela2017machine} (more molecules in \Cref{app-sec:cg_convergence_all}).
+Next, we quantify the iterative solver runtime by tracking the number of CG steps $\#$ until convergence, as this performance metric is insensitive to implementation and hardware details. \Cref{fig:cgsteps} shows the relationship between convergence speed and relative preconditioner strength $\frac{k}{n}$.
+We consider molecules of different sizes, including ethanol ($d=9$), aspirin ($d=21$), a catcher molecule ($d=88$, see \Cref{app-sec:experiments_all_molecules}) and a large nanotube ($d=370$).
+Additional systems are shown in \Cref{app-fig:cgsteps_all_molecules}.
 The preconditioner strength is varied between $k\sim 50$ up to 14\% of all columns.

-The grey solid (dashed) horizontal line corresponds to the computational cost of a closed-form solution (10\% reduction), which is given by $n^3$ ($10\% \cdot n^3$).
-This provides a scale for relative computational complexity.
-For example, ethanol is simpler (easier to solve), as compared to larger or more complex molecules, such as aspirin.
+The grey solid horizontal line corresponds to the cubic costs of the closed-form solution, the dashed line gives a visual cue for a $10\% \cdot n^3$ reduction, to provide a scale for relative computational complexity.
+For example, ethanol is simpler (easier to solve), compared to larger or more complex molecules, such as aspirin.
 We observe, that the functional dependency between preconditioner strength and computational cost differs between all molecules.
-In particular, the number of inducing columns necessary to obtain super-linear convergence, depends on the complexity of the molecule.
-These different complexities are embodied within the characteristic shape of dominant part of the spectrum (see \Cref{app-sec:preconditioned_spectra} for explicit spectra).
-For example, the catcher molecule requires relatively the most columns, since its spectrum has many degenerate, dominant eigenvalues.
-Alternatively, for the nanotube further improving the super-linear convergence is the most challenging as compared to all other molecules, since its dominant spectrum is only slowly decaying.
-In contrast, ethanol is simple to solve and more than 2\% preconditioning already lead to rapid convergence (one order of magnitude faster).
-Generally, too small preconditioners lead to high computational costs, which are as expensive as the analytic closed-form solution.
-Contrary, more inducing columns always lead to a faster convergence.
+In particular, the number of inducing columns necessary to achieve super-linear convergence depends on the complexity of the molecule.
+These different complexities are embodied within the characteristic shape of dominant part of the spectrum (see \Cref{app-fig:eigvals} for explicit spectra).
+For example, the catcher molecule requires the most inducing columns, since its spectrum contains many nearly degenerate, dominant eigenvalues.
+Similarly, it is difficult to accelerate convergence for the nanotube dataset, since the dominant part of the spectrum is only weakly decaying.
+In contrast, ethanol is simple to solve and more than 2\% preconditioning already leads to rapid convergence (one order of magnitude faster).
+Generally, undersized preconditioners lead to more CG steps, which incur a computational cost that is similar to that of analytic closed-form solutions.
+In constrast, more inducing columns generally lead to faster convergence, but at increased preconditioner construction cost (see \Cref{sec:experiment_rule_of_thumb} for practical guidance on this trade-off).